slamice/wri/hipsters/_Intro.md

 chapter 3: Home Life.
 Introduce basic home situation.
 Missing mother, expand on visa issue (research?).
 Explain confusion over longing for home and yet not having one much.

 chapter 4: Going to Jack's house.
-Introduce Dock, Andy as characters.
+Introduce Prof, Andy as characters.
 Hint at Renee enjoying being a victim so she can come out on top.

 chapter 5: